kenvik446/Flashcard-App2/README.md

-# Web Development Project 2 - _FlashCards_
+# Web Development Project 3 - _Flashcard 3_

 Submitted by: **Kehinde Ayeyemi**

-This web app: ** A flashcard application that allows users to test their knowledge in various topics by flipping through interactive cards.
-Users can click on a card to reveal the answer and navigate between cards using the next and previous buttons. **
+This web app: **This web app is an interactive flashcard-based trivia game that allows users to input their guesses before seeing the answer on the flipside of the card.
+The app provides instant feedback on correctness, enables easy navigation between cards, and enhances the learning experience.**

-Time spent: **5.5** hours spent in total
+Time spent: **3.5** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [x] **The title of the card set and some information about it, such as a short description and the total number of cards are displayed**
-- [x] **A single card at a time is displayed, only showing one of the components of the information pair**
+- [x] **The user can enter their guess in a box before seeing the flipside of the card**
-- [x] **A list of card pairs is created**
+- [x] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
+- [x] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
-- [x] **Clicking on the card shows the corresponding component of the information pair**
+- [x] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**
-- [x] **Clicking the next button displays a random new card**

 The following **optional** features are implemented:

-- [ ] Cards contains images in addition to or in place of text
-- [ ] Cards have different visual styles such as color based on their category
-  - [ ] _visual style implemented_
+- [x] A shuffle button is used to randomize the order of the cards
+- [x] A user's answer may be counted as correct even when it is slightly different from the target answer
+- [ ] A counter displays the user's current and longest streak of correct responses
+- [ ] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards

 The following **additional** features are implemented: